twdavidkuo/Amazon-Review-Analysis-with-Pyspark/README.md

 Once the vectorization is complteted, we trained the logistic regression as shown in the `final_data_processing.ipynb`, and the final training result is summarized as below:

 <img width="282" alt="image" src="https://github.com/twdavidkuo/Amazon-Review-Analysis-with-Pyspark/assets/52212633/3a2d29ca-60f2-44d7-937f-4ec3bc161cda">

+The final trained model is saved as a parquet file, and you can find it as `logistic_regression_model` in the repo.